 "The only thing worse than being blind is having sight but no vision" Helen Keller

-The eye is a unique tool for researchers for many reasons, including its accessibility, optical clarity with direct visualisation of the central nervous system and immune privilege to test novel therapies and PWIS awardees will be exposed to all aspects of this and much more during their time at the National Eye Institute, NIH.
+The eye is a unique tool for researchers for many reasons, including its accessibility, optical clarity with direct visualisation of the central nervous system and immune privilege to test novel therapies and PWIS awardees will be exposed to all aspects of this and much more during their time in Cambridge.

 Vision science itself encompasses all aspects of vision and perception, from how the eye works, to why we see colour, to what the brain “sees” when you dream.

 Eye research does not only include the treatment of eye disease.
 It involves helping patients cope in a seeing world, treating patients holistically and investigating new ways to diagnose, monitor or interact virtually with patients.
 This involves doctors, physiotherapists, epidemiologists, geneticists, mechanical and computer engineers to name a few.